Financial Aid Toolkit

 You will find helpful resources and information for the following programs on our websites:

-- The Washington College Grant is one of the most generous financial aid programs in the country.
+- WA Grant is one of the most generous financial aid programs in the country.
 The grant gives more money to more people for more kinds of education and training beyond high school.
 Funding is guaranteed for eligible students.
 The guarantee of financial aid can help reduce the affordability barriers that currently prevent students from pursuing college and career education.

 - Updated weekly, the dashboard provides public-facing, aggregate district- and state-level comparison data for the Free Application for Federal Student Aid (FAFSA).
 Unfortunately, Washington’s past FAFSA completion rates have been low.

 - The Plan Your Future page provides information on career exploration, applying to colleges, state financial aid programs, and more for high school juniors and seniors.

 - Applying for financial aid is a crucial first step toward an affordable degree or credential.
 This is especially true for students from low- and middle-income families.
 If students don’t apply for financial aid, they can’t get scholarships, grants, or loans from schools or state and federal financial aid programs.
 This web page provides information on both the Free Application for Federal Student Aid (FAFSA) and the Washington Application for State Financial Aid (WASFA).